i000313/test-repo/README.md

 The binary files can be downloaded by clicking on the link `release` at the top of this page.
-The application run on Windows/Linux/Mac OS and so on (see the next section "requirements").
+The application run on Windows/Linux/Mac OS and so on (see the requirements in the next section).

 ### 1.1.2 Requirements